-PLANET Technology is committed to safeguarding the fundamental human rights of employees, abiding by labor laws and regulations in the workplace, and protecting the rights and interests of employees.
-We also comply with many international human rights conventions and guidelines including the Universal Declaration of Human Rights, the UN Global Compact, the UN Guiding Principles for Business and Human Rights, and the International Labour Organization conventions and protocols.
+PLANET Technology is committed to safeguarding the fundamental human rights of employees, abiding by relevant domestic labor regulations and international human rights conventions, supports the principles and spirits of the UN Universal Declaration of Human Rights, the UN Global Compact, the UN Guiding Principles on Business and Human Rights and the International Labour Organization Convention and fulfills the responsibility of enterprises to protect human rights.

 Following international human rights guidance and domestic regulations and laws, PLANET identifies the top 10 “human rights risk issues” related to stakeholders.
 It establishes corresponding management procedures based on the current norms for human rights, working environments, health and safety, etc.